UplandsDynamic/simple-photo-management/README.md

 # Simple Photo Management - Server Component

+## SECURITY ALERT

+This project was archived on 28 March 2023 due to *dependency security issues* that cannot be immediately resolved.

+The app's dependencies *DO HAVE UNRESOLVED SECURITY VULNERABILITIES* Use at your own risk.

 ## About

 This is a demo/prototype of simple application built on web technologies to IPTC tag, search & image optimise digital photo libraries.